 The other things you shouldn't miss in Spain:

-- The Palau de la Musica in Barcelona
+- The Palau de la Musica and the Hospital de Sant Pau in Barcelona

 - The City and Cathedral of Toledo